 Prudential costs for customers, whose prices are settled on the Energex NSLP, were estimated using the consumption profile of the Energex NSLP.
 These costs were also used as a proxy for the prudential costs of the Energex CLPs.
-Conversely, prudential costs of the Ergon NSLP were estimated using the consumption profile of the Ergon NSLP.
+Similarly, prudential costs of the Ergon NSLP were estimated using the consumption profile of the Ergon NSLP.

 Prudential costs were estimated to increase compared with last year, largely driven by higher contract prices and higher expected price volatility in the NEM.
-ACIL estimated the 2022-23 prudential costs to be \$2.11/MWh for the Energex NSLP (and CLPs) and \$1.73/MWh for the Ergon NSLP.
+ACIL estimated the 2022-23 prudential costs to be \$2.55/MWh for the Energex NSLP (and CLPs) and \$2.10/MWh for the Ergon NSLP.

 We consider that ACIL's approach to estimating prudential costs is appropriate, as it aligns with how retailers are likely to incur these costs in practice, taking into account AEMO's prudential requirements and the ASX's margin requirements.
-This approach is likely to produce reliable estimates of prudential costs to be incurred by retailers in 2022-23.